Day 01 - Arrive Kathmandu [1,350m/4,430ft]

 - Twin sharing accommodation at Kathmandu guest house or similar category for 4 nights with breakfast

-- All required permits for trek and climb
+- All required permits for trek

 - Sightseeing of Kathmandu including guide and entrance fees

 - Kathmandu airport transfers and escorts